Diversified Farming- Definition, Characteristics & Benefits

 Biodiversity:

-Diversified Farming can help to enhance biodiversity by providing habitats for a wider range of plant and animal species, which can help to support natural pest control and pollination services.
+Diversified Farming can enhance biodiversity by providing habitats for a broader range of plant and animal species, which can support natural pest control and pollination services.

 Climate change resilience: